You are at the top of the page

 The rules of eating at court

-Around 400 courtiers were entitled to two meals a day, served at 10am and 4pm.
+Around 400 courtiers and staff were entitled to two meals a day, served at 10am and 4pm.
 A strict set of rules, drawn up by the Lord Chamberlain, dictated where diners sat and what they were entitled to eat.
 Higher-ranking courtiers ate in the Great Watching Chamber, lesser ranks in the Great Hall.

 Take a look around the Great Hall on our 360-degree image, created in partnership with Google Arts & Culture.